sscit/rel/README.md

 # REL
 Requirements Engineering Language - a domain specific language to handle requirements in large software projects.

-The language consists of two parts:
+It is used to create a REL model, which consists of the model's specification and the actual requirements data.

 The *Requirements Specification* (file extension _rs_) contains definitions of types and enumerations, which structure the requirements.
 For every project, it is necessary to define the requirements specification and adapt it to the project's needs.